-The ChairAssembly's Facilitator is authorized as the exclusive spokesperson for the Assemblyand will approve all public communications.
+The Chair Assembly's Facilitator is authorized as the exclusive official spokesperson for the Assembly and --will all public-official approve communications regarding the Assembly's conduct. of the Assembly otherwise delegated.

-Members of the Assembly are free to share personal views regarding the Assembly's conduct of the Assembly unless otherwise delegated whenever and however they choose.

-6.5 The Citizens' Assembly will present the Final Report this report to the respective Municipal Councils of Saanich and Victoria, which may, at their discretion, refer the report to municipal staff the respective municipalities' Staffs for comment, response and clarification, where appropriate, -prior to considering the final recommendations.
+6.5 The Citizens' Assembly will present the Final Reportthis report to the respective Municipal Councils of Saanich and Victoria, which may, at their discretion, refer the report to municipal staffthe respective municipalities' Staffs for comment, response and clarification, where appropriate, -prior to considering the final recommendations.